corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 such a generated keys, will be unaffected.

 {{< note >}}
-The network bootstrapper is intended for test deployments, and can only generate information for nodes collected on the same machine.
+The Network Bootstrapper is intended for test deployments, and can only generate information for nodes collected on the same machine.
 If you need to update a network using the bootstrapper after you deploy it, you will need to collect the nodes on one machine again.

 {{< /note >}}